federicomarini/ideal/README.md

 `ideal` is a Bioconductor package containing a Shiny application for analyzing RNA-Seq data in the context of differential expression.
-This enables an interactive and at the same time analysis, keeping the functionality accessible, and yet providing a comprehensive selection of graphs and tables to mine the dataset at hand.
+This enables an interactive and at the same time reproducible analysis, keeping the functionality accessible, and yet providing a comprehensive selection of graphs and tables to mine the dataset at hand.